jacobwgillespie/metamorphosis/README.md

 Metamorphosis provides an `MLog` data structure to implement this transformation.
 It ships with several implementations:

-- `MMemoryLog` which stores the contents of the log in memory
+- `MemoryMLog` which stores the contents of the log in memory
-- `MFileLog` which stores the contents of the log in a set of files
+- `FileMLog` which stores the contents of the log in a set of files
-- `MKafkaLog` which uses Apache Kafka to create and manage the log (**recommended for production**)
+- `KafkaMLog` which uses Apache Kafka to create and manage the log (**recommended for production**)